Glossary

 Double Coincidence of Wants

 An economic constraint requiring that two trading parties each possess exactly what the other desires at the same time.
-This fundamental limitation of bilateral barter makes direct exchange of unique assets extremely unlikely, and is the primary cause of illiquidity in NFT and collectible markets.
-SWAPS eliminates this constraint by coordinating trades across the entire marketplace.
+This limitation makes direct exchange of unique assets unlikely, which is why so much collectible inventory stays stuck in listings.

 Trade Discovery